 - It loads the application configuration from config files or using the

-To fill these (small) blanks, your application needs to subclass the
+To fill these (small) blanks, your application needs to extend the Kernel class

-directory.
-This class uses the name of the environment - which is passed to
+This class uses the name of the environment - which is passed to the Kernel's

 method and is available via

-to decide which bundles to create.
+to decide which bundles to enable.
 The logic for that is in

 You are, of course, free to create your own, alternative or additional

 All you need is to adapt your (or add a new) front controller to make use of the